pydata/xarray/doc/internals/how-to-add-new-backend.rst

 .. _RST lazy_loading:

-How to support Lazy Loading
+How to support lazy loading
 +++++++++++++++++++++++++++

 If you want to make your backend effective with big datasets, then you should support lazy loading.
 Basically, you shall replace the :py:class:`numpy.ndarray` inside the